jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Building upon these computational efficiency considerations, @chap_4_2 delved into the essential mathematical foundations of beam modeling theory.
 While analytical solutions for individual beam models using traditional pen-and-paper methods are feasible, this approach is impractical for integration within numerical optimization frameworks.
-To address this limitation, the Python programming language was selected as the computational environment, with a detailed justification provided for this choice.
+To address this limitation, the Python programming language was adopted as the computational environment, with a detailed justification delineated for this choice.
 The investigation examined two beam solvers, which were first validated against established textbook solutions and subsequently integrated into an optimization framework.
 The transformation of three-dimensional support conditions in #glspl("swith") to two-dimensional representations can introduce additional complexity, as it can yield statically indeterminate beam models.
 Consequently, the IndeterminateBeam @interdetbeam_tool solver emerged as the most appropriate solution.